 *This port is required for the mobile app speed test.
 The speed test was originally designed to be run locally so you may not get the best representation of throughput.
 If you don't plan on using the mobile speed test to your AWS instance, then you do not need to open this port.

 **This is for remote EDU streaming only.
-If you are managing UAP-AC-EDU via a controller on AWS, then you also need to add 'stream.playback.url.type=inform' to system.properties.
+If you are managing UAP-AC-EDU via an application on AWS, then you also need to add 'stream.playback.url.type=inform' to system.properties.
 If you are not using UAP-AC-EDU, then you do not need to add open UDP range 5656-5699.

 2.7.
 Review Instance Launch.
 Use this page to review your configuration, and when ready, click Launch.